Photo of Cara Bean talking to young readers about comics.

 In her presentations, Cara Bean speaks to a classroom or large assembly of students about her life as a cartoonist and her book.
 Students will experience a live reading and get introduced to basic neuroscience through the power of cartooning.
 They walk away with an awareness of their brains, coping skills, sleep hygiene, and who students can go to if they need help with social/emotional issues at their school.

 In her workshops, Cara Bean actively guides students to focus on their minds while drawing together.
 She emphasizes the therapeutic benefits of drawing, helping participants to relax, focus, and express themselves through drawing and comics.
 She provides practical techniques and exercises to develop drawing skills and boost creativity.
-Cara Bean’s purpose is to reduce stress, tap into creativity, and attend to the ideas of all participants.
+Cara Bean’s purpose is to reduce stress, tap into creativity, and attend to the ideas of all participants

 Health & Wellness / Mental Health Education

 The content covers mental-health topics: the brain, emotions, feelings, stigma, anxiety, depression, substance use, how to get help.
+It is also an opportunity to shine a light on wellness resources at the school.

 SPEAKING FEES:

-Single session: $500 (Either a presentation or a doodle workshop.)
+Single session: $550* (Either a presentation or a doodle workshop.)

-Half Day (2 events): $800
+Half Day (2 events): $850*

-Full Day (3-4 events): $1,500
+Full Day (3-4 events): $1,600*

 2 Day Visit to reach an entire grade: $2,500*